-Opened since April 2019, this area of the park is dedicated to the manga Naruto and its spin-off Boruto.
-It consists in a recreation of Konoha Hidden Village, with a Ramen 🍜 Ichiraku restaurant, and the access to 2 of the main attractions of this universe:
+Open since April 2019, this area of the park is dedicated to the manga Naruto and its spin-off Boruto.
+Located in a reproduction of Konoha Hidden Village, with a Ramen 🍜 Ichiraku restaurant, and the access to 2 of the main attractions of this universe:

 - Heaven Scroll, a ninja house with physical and/or intellectual challenges varying according to the path chosen at the entrance.
 The exit is marked by the monumental Hokage Rock.

 - Earth Scroll, a succession of riddles to find the 7 chakra.
 The game ends in a room with very well-done animations.

 A Ninjutsu-themed augmented reality attraction is also available on a smartphone 📱 app and consists of collection the "AR" logos scattered throughout the park.
 Visitors who stay until the park’s closing time can admire video mappings in the evening.

 Naruto fans will be delighted to encounter many of their heroes such as Sakura 🌸 Haruno, Uchiha Sasuke, Hatake Kakashi, Yamanaka Ino, Maito Gai, Orochimaru or the Akatsuki members.
 Their human scale representations offer nice souvenir pictures.